Subash/Prepros/docs/contents/live-refresh.md

 You have to first [install](installing.html) browser extension for the live refresh to work.

-If you open file directly in the browser from file system the live refresh won't work.
-You have to click on the `globe` icon on the project toolbar to open live url.
+If you open file directly in the browser from file system ~~~ the live refresh won't work ~~~ (It works from version 2.0).
+You have to click on the `globe` icon on the project toolbar to open live url with built in http server.
 You can also hit `CTRL+L` to open the live url of the selected project.

 ![Click to open Live url](img/live-refresh/open-live-url.jpg)